6 Tips to Help Children Cope with Difficult Transitions, like Being out of School Due to Coronavirus

 Girls in their 6th grade class taught by Fatuma Samatar in Borama, Somaliland.
 Fatuma specializes in Math and Physics, but currently teaches Geography and Islamic Studies in 5th and 6th grades because of the shortage of teachers in these subjects.

 A girl is not a statistic or a piece of property.
 She's a child who deserves a future.

-Girls the world over face discrimination – just for being born a daughter and not a son.
+Girls the world over face gender discrimination – just for being born a daughter and not a son.
 A girls education is less likely to be valued, and she’s more likely to be forced into early marriage, face violence or be stolen by traffickers.
 Her childhood cut short – her very life and future at risk.

 A girl’s education changes everything.
 An educated girl is more likely to grow up healthy, safe and empowered to determine the course of her life and future.
 She’ll decide when she’s ready for marriage and children.
 She’ll likely send her children to school – and even live a longer life.